Skip to main content

 note

-For tighter security, you can create a custom role with only these permissions: bigquery.datasets.create, bigquery.datasets.get, bigquery.tables.create, bigquery.tables.get, bigquery.tables.updateData, bigquery.jobs.create.
+For tighter security, you can create a custom role with only these permissions: bigquery.datasets.create, bigquery.datasets.get, bigquery.tables.create, bigquery.tables.get, bigquery.tables.update, bigquery.tables.updateData, bigquery.jobs.create.

 5. Generate the JSON Key